 The Grigore T. Popa University of Medicine and Pharmacy was established in 1879 and named in honour of the famous Romanian scientist Grigore T. Popa.
 It is one of the oldest universities in Romania and offers four faculties: Faculty of Medicine, Faculty of Dentistry, Faculty of Pharmacy and Faculty of Medical Bioengineering.

 The university is in Iași, which is one of the largest cities in Romania, located in the North-East part and only 500km from the capital city.
-The city is spread over seven valleys and is colloquially nicknamed “city of the seven hills”.
-While not a bustling metropolis it does have a young cosmopolitan spirit due to its almost 50,000 students.
-Iasi is a cultural hub with its National Theatre and “Luceafarul” Theatre one can expect to be entertained by the best string quartets in Europe the “Voces” Quartet at the G.E Philharmonic.
+The city is spread over seven valleys and is colloquially nicknamed the “city of the seven hills”.
+While not a bustling metropolis, it does have a young cosmopolitan spirit due to its almost 50,000 students.
+Iasi is a cultural hub with its National Theatre and “Luceafarul” Theatre.
+One can expect to be entertained by the best string quartets in Europe, the “Voces” Quartet at the G.E Philharmonic.
 If you’re so inclined, you can even visit the jewel of Iași known as The Palace of Culture.
 It is home to museums of history, science and art.
-Close to the Palace you have an extensive “lifestyle centre” which is consists of a shopping mall, food court, event halls and even a multiplex cinema.
+Close to the Palace, you have an extensive “lifestyle centre” consisting of a shopping mall, food court, event halls and even a multiplex cinema.